arobson/rabbot/README.md

 ## Sending & Receiving Messages

 ### Publish
-The publish call returns a promise that is only resolved once the broker has accepted responsibility for the message (see [Publisher Acknowledgments](https://www.rabbitmq.com/confirms.html) for more details).
+In confirm mode (the default for exchanges), the publish call returns a promise that is only resolved once the broker has confirmed the publish (see [Publisher Acknowledgments](https://www.rabbitmq.com/confirms.html) for more details).
 If a configured timeout is reached, or in the rare event that the broker rejects the message, the promise will be rejected.
 More commonly, the connection to the broker could be lost before the message is confirmed and you end up with a message in "limbo". rabbot keeps a list of unconfirmed messages that have been published _in memory only_.
 Once a connection is available and the topology is in place, rabbot will send messages in the order of the publish calls.
 In the event of a disconnection or unreachable broker, all publish promises that have not been resolved are rejected.

 Publish timeouts can be set per message, per exchange or per connection.
 The most specific value overrides any set at a higher level.
 There are no default timeouts set at any level.
 The timer is started as soon as publish is called and only cancelled once rabbot is able to make the publish call on the actual exchange's channel.
 The timeout is cancelled once publish is called and will not result in a rejected promise due to time spent waiting on a confirmation.

 > Caution: rabbot does _not_ limit the growth of pending published messages.
 If a service cannot connect to Rabbit due to misconfiguration or the broker being down, publishing lots of messages can lead to out-of-memory errors.
 It is the consuming services responsibility to handle these kinds of scenarios.

+Confirm mode is not without an overhead cost.
+This can be turned off, per exchange, by setting `noConfirm: true`.
+Confirmation results in increased memory overhead on the client and broker.
+When off, the promise will _always_ resolve when the connection and exchange are available.

 #### Serializers
 rabbot associates serialization techniques for messages with mimeTypes which can now be set when publishing a message.
 Out of the box, it really only supports 3 types of serialization: